DavidLBick/davidlbick.github.io/_pages/about.md

 Hi!
 My name is David Bick and I work in Applied ML at [Cerebras Systems](https://www.cerebras.net).
 Cerebras is the leading startup working on hardware acceleators for deep learning.

 Previously I spent six years at Carnegie Mellon University.
-I first earned a Bachelors in Statistics and Machine Learning, and then published three papers under Prof. Bhiksha Raj durng a Research Masters in the [Language Technologies Institute](https://www.lti.cs.cmu.edu), within the School of Computer Science.
+I first earned a Bachelors in Statistics and Machine Learning, and then published three papers under Prof. Bhiksha Raj during a Research Masters in the [Language Technologies Institute](https://www.lti.cs.cmu.edu), within the School of Computer Science.

 My work has been in natural language processing and speech processing.
 My research followed a line of work on improving the perceptual quality of machine-generated speech.
 Now I work in NLP with LLMs, and have worked on projects at CMU and Cerebras that include multi-modal QA, instruction-fine-tuning, etc.